 As with any drug, never change your dosage of Lantus without your doctor’s recommendation.
 If you have questions about the dosage of Lantus that’s right for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Lantus.
 These additional articles might be helpful to you:

 - More about Lantus.
 For information about other aspects of Lantus, refer to this article.

 - Drug comparison.
-To find out how Lantus compares with other drugs, read the comparison articles about Tresiba, Toujeo, and Levemir.
+To find out how Lantus compares with other drugs, read the comparison articles about Tresiba and Basaglar.